training-lab/maxGraph/README.md

 You will see something like in the following _maxGraph panning_ demo:

+**TODO** move this images to packages/docs for consistency with the rest of the documentation.
+We will be able to reuse this image in the published doc as well

 ![maxGraph panning demo](docs/maxgraph_demo.gif "maxGraph panning demo")

 For more details, have a look at the [storybook stories](packages/html/stories).